Arjunawiwaha: Transformations

 The Arjunawiwaha is among the texts that survived in Java and was transformed by writers some centuries later.
 It was written in macapat verse by Susuhunan Pakubuwana III under the title Serat Wiwaha Jarwa or Mintaraga, dated 1778.
 (Note: Serat Wiwaha Jarwa or Mintaraga, by Susuhunan Pakubuwana III (1778), was published by Johann Friedrich Carl Gericke in 1844.)

-It also took the title Serat Wiwaha Jarwa, attributed to Yasadipura I but in fact written by Carel Frederik, Sr. (1799–1859), and published by W. Palmer van den Broek in 1868.
+It also took the title Serat Wiwaha Jarwa, attributed to Yasadipura I but in fact written by Carel Frederik Winter, Sr. (1799–1859), and published by W. Palmer van den Broek in 1868.

 Translations and studies

 The first known translation is in Dutch by R. Ng.
 Poerbatjaraka in 1926; it is deemed to have a few gaps.

-In 1990, Wiryamartana publishes an Indonesian translation and a lengthy discussion on the transformations of the original text along the centuries.
+In 1990, Wiryamartana publishes an Indonesian translation and a lengthy discussion on the transformations of the original text along the centuries, based on manuscripts from Central Java.

 Henry publishes a partial translation in 1981.

 Robson publishes a complete translation in 2008.

 The Arjunawiwaha is preserved in many manuscripts in Bali.